Jaw crushers - reuse construction materials

 Industries using jaw crushers include:

-• stone and decorative industries
+• stone and decorative industry

-• companies engaged in the production of garden materials
+• companies producing garden materials

-• industrial plants engaged in the production of building materials
+• industrial plants producing construction materials

-• construction and road construction companies
+• construction and road companies

 • recycling plants